-Stanford Plastic Surgery - Peripheral Nerve Center
+Stanford Peripheral Nerve Center

 Peripheral nerve injury care requires a wide range of skills to obtain the best functional outcomes.
 This care starts from the acute injury (nerve repair, graft or transfer) and may continue to later reconstructive surgeries (tendon/ muscle transfers).
 Chronic nerve injuries can result in prolonged pain.
 Careful diagnosis and treatment of the nerve problem can relieve the pain and allow patients to return to normal life.